Q: When did you decide you liked cooking?

 Chef Rocco Carbonara: It started with my Grandma.
 My brother and I were in her kitchen all the time.
 She was an old school cook, like cooking a pile of fava beans in old crates, that sort of thing.
 Both my brother and I got the bug – he went to culinary school first and has traveled all over the world as a chef.
 And, I’ve pretty much followed the same path.

 Q: Where have you worked prior to the good ol’ O.C.?

 Chef Rocco: I went to culinary school in southern Italy, so I started there, but I really wanted to learn how to cook international cuisine.
 So, I went to South America first, and I’d spend two months working in someplace like Columbia or Brazil, and then I’d take two months’ vacation there so I’d get to know the culture around the culinary.
 I had a great time traveling the world and cooking as I’d go.

-When I landed in the states about eight years ago, I came to Orange County first because I had family here.
+When I landed in the states about nine years ago, I came to Orange County first because I had family here.
 I helped a friend open her restaurant in Telluride, Colorado, but for the most part, I’ve stayed here – meeting my wife was a big part of that decision!

 Q: When did Rocco’s (the restaurant) come into play?